 Student Information Specialist

 The Student Information Specialist (SIS) position may not be available every year; one or two positions may be available in a given year, depending on staffing needs.
 This is an outreach/ambassador position, responsible for supporting the Admissions Office in supporting and recruiting diverse applicants to the UW School of Social Work and providing technical assistance to BASW and MSW applicants throughout the application process.
 Successful candidates are expected to have strong skills in public speaking, written communication, and multitasking.
 Current students as well as incoming MSW Day, EDP, and Advanced Standing students are eligible to apply; please note that this position requires 20 hours per week of office hours (primarily weekday, daytime hours).
 Click the link above for details.
 Questions can be sent to Dave Morrin: email@example.com.

 The March 22nd application deadline for 2020-2021 Student Information Specialist (SIS) positions has passed; applications are now closed, and cannot be accepted.

 Social Work Writing Tutor

 Social Work Writing Tutors provide writing support services to all social work students, including bachelors, master’s, and PhD students.
 These positions require flexible schedules to accommodate the needs of students, and funding varies by quarter.
 Funding may include a tuition waiver, a partial tuition waiver, and health insurance coverage in some quarters, and hourly pay in other quarters.
-Must be a student entering the MSW advanced curriculum in Autumn 2020.
-Priority consideration is given to current EDP and Day students, though newly admitted Advanced Standing students with previous tutoring experience are encouraged to apply.
+Must be a student entering the MSW advanced curriculum in the autumn when the positions begin.
+Priority consideration is given to current EDP and Day students, though newly admitted Advanced Standing students with previous tutoring experience are invited to apply.